1984 United States presidential election: Primaries

 Reagan-Bush '84, under the leadership of Ed Rollins, was organized on October 17, 1983.
 Reagan delayed his campaign announcement as not running would make him a lame duck whereas running would make everything he did be viewed as part of his campaign.
-He announced that he would seek reelection on January 29, 1984.
+He announced that he would seek re-election on January 29, 1984.

 Vice President George H. W. Bush and U.S. Senate Majority Leader Howard Baker were considered as possible candidates only if Reagan did not run.
+Former Minnesota governor Harold Stassen opposed Reagan for the Republican nomination and criticized the President's foreign policy, the budget deficit, and the trade imbalance.
 Reagan was the first incumbent president since Richard Nixon in 1972 to face no significant opposition for renomination.
 The popular vote from the Republican primaries was as follows: